msoechting/RegionalExtremes/README.md

    - You can pass the script arguments in two ways:
      - Directly within the `__main__` function of the script.
      - Via the command line when executing the script.
-   - It's generally recommended to define the arguments within the `__main__` function to avoid potential conflicts.
+   - I often do it within the `__main__` function.
 If using command-line arguments, ensure no legacy code is overwriting them.

 2. **Environment Variables**:
    - If you encounter issues with libraries not being found, you might need to set the `LD_LIBRARY_PATH`.
 You can do this by running: